dags-/StopMotion/README.md

 For example, you can create a timeline of a door opening and use the command `/anim direction FORWARDS BACKWARDS` to have the door close during the second half of the animation.

 Animation Modes:
-- SINGLE - in this mode, the animation will play through it's timeline in the same way each time it is triggered
+- SINGLE - the animation will play through it's timeline in the same manner each time it is triggered
-- PUSH_PULL - in this mode, the animation will play through it's timeline normally when it is first triggered, but the next time it will play in reverse
+- PUSH_PULL - the animation will alternate between a 'push' and 'pull' playback mode each time it is triggered, where the 'pull' mode plays the animation in reverse